nushankodikara/TecInpact/content/post/js-for-modern-web-development.md

 But as a side-effect, this created one more level of nesting (the `alert` call inside the curly braces).
 If the code inside of `if` is longer than a few lines, that may decrease the overall readability.

-warn header="No `break/continue` to the right side of '?'"
 Please note that syntax constructs that are not expressions cannot be used with the ternary operator `?`.
 In particular, directives such as `break/continue` aren't allowed there.

 For example, if we take this code: